All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Effects on Blood Vessel Growth

 GHK-Cu promotes angiogenesis (new blood vessel formation), which is beneficial for wound healing but raises theoretical questions for individuals with conditions where angiogenesis could be harmful, such as certain cancers or proliferative retinopathy .
-While research has not established a direct link between GHK-Cu supplementation and tumor growth, individuals with active cancer should discuss this concern with their oncologist.
+While research hasn't established a direct link between GHK-Cu supplementation and tumor growth, individuals with active cancer should discuss this concern with their oncologist.

 Allergic Reactions